Community Engagement & Education

 Giving back to my sector

-I also do pro bono work with the Australian Association for Environmental Education (AAEE NSW) and the Great Koala National Park Steering Committee, to assist with local, state and national projects.
-My current passion project is developing a climate crisis education program for AAEE NSW...watch this space!
+I also do pro bono work for the Australian Association for Environmental Education (AAEE NSW) and the Great Koala National Park Steering Committee, to assist with climate leadership and strategic campaigns.

 Engaging with businesses about food waste

 Working with the MidWaste Regional Waste Forum, I am using my stakeholder engagement skills to support food businesses and aged care facilities to reduce food waste.

 I used my communication skills during this project to deliver the social media case study video (below) with Magic Cupboard Interactive about one of the Coffs Harbour restaurants I worked with to reduce their food waste.